 Computer-based systems do the editing, music, and most of the post-production work.
 The films go straight to DVD and VCD discs and are distributed to Nigerian stores and market stands weekly, where an average film sells around 50,000 copies.

 A hit may sell three times as many.
 Discs sell for a couple of dollars each, which is within the means of most Nigerians and presents good takings for the producers.

 Several hundred movie producers whip out films at an astonishing rate, resulting in Nigerian productions outselling Western action-adventures or Bollywood musicals as they provide little that is pertinent to life in African ghettos or remote villages.

 “Our new storytellers are speaking of Nigeria.
 Of Africa,” said the medicine man through steepled fingers.
 His eyes burned bright and sharp, like those of an old rooster.
 “They cannot tell the white man’s story.
 I don’t know what this story is but the white man he tells me his story in his picture films.
 Now we see Nigeria’s stories.”

 To date, not much about Nollywood would make its opposite number in California envious.
 The horn-blaring motionless traffic jams, the eyes aching smog, litter, crumbling roads, regular power cuts, street thugs demanding protection money, all the while racing against an incredibly tight schedule – complications which would be inconceivable in California.

-Until now, Nollywood has been made-up of low budget films, shot on location all over Nigeria with hotels, homes and offices often rented out by their owners.
-What the films lack in quality, they make up in quantity as Nollywood is big business in Africa.
+Until now, Nollywood has been made-up of low budget films, shot on location all over Nigeria with hotels, homes, and offices often rented out by their owners.
+What the films lack in quality, they make up in quantity as Nollywood is a big business in Africa.

 The force behind Nollywood is not merely about making a profit; Nollywood is telling their own stories in their unique Nigerian way, the African way.